npalm/docker-introduction/markdown/part2.md

 - Commit and push your Dockerfile.

 ```
-# Ensure you ar in the directory lab2-web
+# Ensure you aar in the directory lab2-web
 echo # lab2-web >> README.md
 git init
 git add --all